OlhaSvezhentseva/python-label_processing/docs/script_docs/markdowns/evaluation.md

 To utilize the script, execute it from the command line as follows:

 		segmentation_accuracy.py [-h] -g <ground_truth_coord> -p <predicted_coord> -r <results>

+### evaluation_detect_empty_labels.py
+This script is designed to evaluate the accuracy of the pixel analysis results.

+**Inputs:**

+Paths to the empty and not_empty folders.

+**Key Features:**

+1. Evaluation Function: Compares predicted labels to ground truth labels, computing accuracy metrics for both empty and non-empty label images.
+It prints evaluation metrics, including accuracy for empty and non-empty folders, as well as the overall accuracy.

+2. Results Generation: Prints out the evaluation metrics, including accuracy for both types of labels and overall accuracy.

+**Usage:**

+To utilize the script, execute it from the command line as follows:

+    	evaluation_detect_empty_labels.py [-h] -e <empty_folder> -n <not_empty_folder>